 There are a lot of opportunities here, but make no mistake—“opportunity” doesn’t mean a deal.

-The first thing to do when you start at an auction is to manage your own expectations.
+The first thing to do when you start at an auction is to manage your expectations.
 It’s certainly in the realm of possibility to win huge at a tax deed auction, but there will be FAR more strikeouts than home runs.

 Instead, you can get creative by using other ways to have a competitive advantage.
 For example, you might have knowledge or insight about a property that others may not have, which would make a less valuable investment to others who don’t know or see what you do.

-The assessor’s estimate of a property’s market value is an educated guess but not the gospel truth; if you know the best uses for the property and you’re confident that you can maximize it, a higher bid may be justified.
+The assessor’s estimate of a property’s market value is an educated guess but not the gospel truth; if you know the best uses for the property and are confident that you can maximize it, a higher bid may be justified.